 This year, Microsoft’s Windows Hello and Android apps and websites achieved FIDO2 certification bringing secure passwordless authentication to hundreds of millions of devices around the world.

-This year, the number one cause of data breaches is phishing, according to the the 2019 “Data Breach Investigations Report” published by Verizon’s Threat Research Advisory Center.
+My first year, the number one cause of data breaches was phishing, according to the 2019 “Data Breach Investigations Report” published by Verizon’s Threat Research Advisory Center.
 Of all types of attacks used by cybercriminals, phishing has the highest success rate.

 So, what is phishing?
 According to the European Union Agency for Cybersecurity (ENISA), phishing is a digital technique used to persuade you into divulging sensitive information such as your password or banking details.
 These attacks use a combination of social engineering and deception, often disguising themselves as a trustworthy entity.